ShafiiRJuma/30-Days-Challenge-Data-Analysis/README.md

 Join me on this journey and follow along as I work through this 30-day challenge.
 By the end of the month, we'll see just how much we can accomplish and apply the skills we've gained.
-Let's learn and grow together!
+Let's learn and grow together on this journey of becoming Data Analyst.